A modal analysis of the behavior of inertial particles in turbulence: Analytical derivation

 Next, we solve Eq.~\eqref{F_eq} for $\bl F$ to find an analytical estimate for $\mathcal C$ via Eq.~\eqref{C_cal}.
-Tensor $\nabla \bl u$ is a general function of time.
-To find an asymptotic solution for Eq.~\eqref{F_eq}, we express $\nabla \bl u$ as a set of harmonic functions using the Fourier transformation.
-Defining
+Given that the tensor $\nabla \bl u$ is a general function of time, we find a solution for Eq.~\eqref{F_eq} by expressing $\nabla \bl u$ as a set of harmonic functions using the Fourier transformation.
+Thus, Eq.~\eqref{F_eq} can be written as